Northgate Mall (Chattanooga, Tennessee): History

 On April 13, 2009, a woman was killed after her car crashed into the Sears building.
 The woman entered the Northgate Mall entrance from Highway 153.
 The vehicle jumped a curb and sped toward Sears, where it crashed into the southwest corner of the building.
 The crash left a 3 by 4 ft hole in the wall of the shoe storage area of the department store.

 In early 2013, Northgate underwent a planned multimillion-dollar major renovation, including new flooring, ceiling and lighting upgrades, and repainting, which were completed by Christmas 2013.
 A 70000 sqft associated center, which is located directly across from Northgate's main entrance and has T.J.
 Maxx and added Ross Dress for Less, Michael's Arts & Crafts, and a brand-new facade in a related renovation, which was completed by the fall of 2013.

 In June 2013, Old Navy announced plans to move to Northgate.

 In January 2014, JCPenney announced plans to close its Northgate store in June.

-On November 8, 2018, it was announced that Sears would close this location in early 2019 as part of a plan to close 40 stores.
+On November 8, 2018, it was announced that Sears would close in early 2019, as part of a plan to close 40 stores.